Jun 26, 2026

 • Total cost: $11,957.15

-If you go with a variable rate, your APR will probably start lower, let's say at 9%.
-But maybe that rate increases by two percentage points after the first year, bringing the APR to 11%, and it stays at that rate for the rest of the loan term.
+Your APR starts lower, say at 9%.
+But that rate may increase by two percentage points after the first year, bringing it to 11%, and it will stay there for the rest of the loan term.

 Here’s what your payments and interest would look like: